Responsible hosting in the United Kingdom

 Cleanliness and hygiene

-It's important for you to familiarize yourself with local government guidelines and industry standards on cleanliness and hygiene in the UK.
+As infection rates continue to fluctuate, we must continue to work together to implement measures which will help suppress the virus.
+It's important for you to familiarise yourself with local government guidelines and industry standards on cleanliness and hygiene in the UK.
 Information may vary depending on where in the UK your property is located (England, Scotland, Wales, Northern Ireland).

 You can also find guidance for the self-catering and short-term letting sector on the UK Short Term Accommodation Association.
 If you operate another form of accommodation, please refer to guidance created by UKHospitality.